 WEG has now been in existence for over 45 years.
 Membership currently stands at approximately 60 (a number which has remained largely consistent from the beginning) with regular attendance at monthly meetings of 30-35 people.
 Following a brief business meeting each month we have an active program which may consist of a stitching project, learning new forms of embroidery, a lecture on a particular aspect of needlework, a group presentation, a guest appearance by a practitioner of another form of handwork, or someone from a community group with something interesting to share.
 We conclude each meeting with the enduring tradition of "Show and Tell".
 An important part of our gatherings is the social interaction between members.
 We have several "Stitch-Ins" each month where our members can gather to stitch together, share problems and successes, and mentor each other.
 We hold two to four workshops annually, featuring local and national teachers who share wonderful projects with us.
 We sponsor an annual embroidery sale, the Heritage Needle Arts Sale, each November at which our members sell their lovely hand-made items to the public.
 Occasionally we go out into the community to promote and demonstrate our activities.

 As the founding chapter of EAC we have hosted a number of national Seminars, including the first two, and most recently the 25th and 40th Anniversary Seminars.
-We are scheduled to host the 50th Anniversary Seminar in the Spring of 2023.
+We hosted the 50th Anniversary Seminar in the Spring of 2023.
 Our affiliation with EAC and our status as it's original chapter have reaped rich rewards as that organization now boasts a membership of 39 chapters across Canada, a national quarterly magazine, correspondence courses, a lending library, and, of course, the jewel in the crown, the annual Seminar.

 We welcome you to join us; you won't be disappointed!